- The revised 11th edition of Foundations for Scientific Investing is now available in paperback (ISBN 9781991155429) and eBook (ASIN B09P4MPGCD),

 - Foundations II: Financial Economics

-(Returns, TVM, Fundamental/Technical Analysis, Transaction Costs, Dividends, Active
+(Returns, TVM, Fundamental/Technical Analysis, Transaction Costs, Dividends and DDMs,

-Return and Risk, P/E ratio, Enterprise Value and Enterprise Ratio, Retirement Topics, etc).
+Passive Return and Risk and Markowitz, Active Return and Risk, P/E ratios, Enterprise Value and Enterprise Ratio, Retirement Topics, etc).

 - Financial Theories and Empirical Evidence